 The LBJ School of Public Affairs is a true government learning laboratory — the only public policy school that is part of a Tier I research university, a presidential library and a state capital, due north of the longest foreign border in the U.S. Combined with its connections, alumni and other opportunities, we offer a truly distinctive educational experience.

 One of the best ways to get a feel for the LBJ School is to follow us: on Twitter, on Instagram, on Facebook, on Flickr, on YouTube and on LinkedIn.
 See what we're doing, the events that we're hosting and participating in, what our faculty are doing and saying, who we're following and what our students are posting about.

 Fill out a Request for Information (RFI), found on our How to Apply page.
 Our Office of Student Affairs and Admissions will contact you, and you can set up in-person one-on-one meetings with graduate coordinators, virtual meetings or online chats with admissions staff.
 They can help connect you with current student ambassadors who can tell you about their experience at the LBJ School, and answer any additional questions not covered on our FAQ.

 Experience the LBJ School

 While the LBJ School isn't open to visitors at this time, we welcome you to experience the LBJ School through our virtual events.
-Register for an information session, email a faculty member about a virtual class visit, attend an event — and SAVE THE DATE for the virtual LBJ School Open House event on Nov.
-13. You can also take a virtual tour.
+Register for an information session, email a faculty member about a virtual class visit, attend an event — and learn more about the LBJ School from the Fall 2020 Open House.
+You can also take a virtual tour.
 Can't make it to one of our sessions?
 Take a look at our archived webinar series.